The 65th annual Southern Forest Health Work Conference will be held 4-6 August 2026 (Tuesday – Thursday) on Jekyll Island, Georgia!

 Meeting Hotel Details

-Room Rates$119.00 per night plus tax for either double queen or king room.
-Valid for the nights of 14-17 July, 2025, with an additional 3 days pre- and post-conference, depending on availability.
-Book by June 23, 2025.
+Valid for the nights of 3-6 August, 2026 with an additional 3 days pre- and post-conference, depending on availability.
+Book by July 13, 2026.

-Self-parking is available for overnight guests at the hotel for $12 per day.
+Complimentary self-parking is available at the hotel.
 Visit the website for Hotel Information.

-Remember, this low rate is valid only until June 23, 2025, and only for the rooms in our block.
+Remember, this low rate is valid only until July 13, 2026, and only for the limited number of rooms in our group block.
 Make your reservation right away!

 Program